 - A single CPU can be used by one or shared by several users. - Any USB type user device can control any USB CPU (Windows, MAC, and SUN platforms). - Power cycle circuit control allows the UNIMUX switch to be powered OFF, then ON, at any time without affecting the attached CPUs.
-(This assumes that the CPU supports hot plugging.) - Security features can be enabled on a user port by user port basis. - A microprocessor is dedicated to each CPU, preventing connected CPUs from locking up. - · Any user device cable can be hot-plugged. - Typically the LCD display indicates the CPU to which each user is connected. - 10 configurations can be saved in memory by the user for instant setup recall. - No dip-switches or jumpers necessary to configure. - Video formats up to 1900X1200 can be displayed from all platforms. - Users can control the switch using the On Screen Display (OSD) - RS-232 control allows control of the switch with one CPU serial port.
-(Windows-based software is provided.) - Matrix Switcher's Control Program provides easy and powerful graphical control of matrix switches through the RS-232 interface.
+(This assumes that the CPU supports hot plugging.) - Security features can be enabled on a user port by user port basis. - A microprocessor is dedicated to each CPU, preventing connected CPUs from locking up and allowing all CPUs to boot at the same time. - Any user device cable can be hot-plugged. - The front panel LCD indicates the CPU to which each user is connected. - 10 configurations can be saved in memory by the user for instant setup recall. - No dip-switches or jumpers necessary to configure. - Video formats up to 2048X1536 can be displayed from all platforms. - Users can control the switch using the On Screen Display (OSD) - RS232 control allows control of the switch with one CPU serial port.
+(Windows-based software is provided.) - Matrix Switcher's Control Program provides easy and powerful graphical control of matrix switches through the RS232 interface.
 (Windows only.)